 Reach out to your community through online platforms or directly drawing on recommendations from established networks.
-Identify individuals or groups that could join in various capacities whether as a contributors, collaborators or project leaders, and who can contribute and have meaningful roles in the project as it progresses.
+Identify individuals or groups that could join in various capacities whether as contributors, collaborators or project leaders, and who can contribute and have meaningful roles in the project as it progresses.
 It is likely that there are already many passionate community members, such as avid birders and plant enthusiasts, that will have local knowledge that can help to inform and enhance your project.
 Understanding your community and the potentially interested parties will help to attract and retain participants as the project continues.
+In addition, consider the inclusivity of your outreach efforts, so that a diverse group of community scientists might be able to participate.